About the British Esports Association

 - Promote esports in the UK and increase its level of awareness

 What does the association do?

-Right now (as of summer 2017) we are working on several things.
-We have just held a one-month kids esports club pilot scheme at Maida Vale Library, and will aim to help other schools and libraries hold their own regular clubs in the future.
+We are working on several things.
+Last year we held a one-month kids esports club pilot scheme at Maida Vale Library, and will aim to help other schools and libraries hold their own regular clubs in the future.
 The idea is to get more youngsters and parents and teachers aware of esports, and to help foster more esports talent from the UK in the future.